Alexia/openufo-motion/Serial.md

     move:brs

+### Claw Open/Close (integer)

+Close or open the claw.

+Example, close the claw:

+    claw:1

+Example, open the claw:

+    claw:0

 ### Credit Add/Subtract (string)

 Add or subtract a credit from the current total, 100 maximum at a time.
 Use a + or - sign with the number of credits to add or subtract.
 Attempting to send an amount greater than `UINT16_MAX` will result in overflow math.(Don't do this.)
 The total credits that can be counted is UINT16_MAX or 65,535.